-To apply your changes, click the Apply button or press Enter.
+To apply your changes, click the Apply button or press the apply soft key.
 Only the bands whose Enable checkboxes are selected will be applied.

-To escape without applying your changes, press the edit soft key to deselect it.
+To escape without applying your changes, click the Esc button or press the edit soft key to deselect it.